 Here are a few additional tips to keep in mind as you tour the resorts:

-- It took us about four hours to complete the Magic Kingdom resort circuit (the three on the monorail line plus Wilderness Lodge).
+- It took us about four hours to complete the Magic Kingdom resort circuit last year (the three on the monorail line plus Wilderness Lodge).
 This was at a leisurely pace, with the most time spent at the Grand Floridian and Wilderness Lodge.
+Note that the iconic Grand Floridian gingerbread house will not be available this year.

 - Know that every time you get back on the monorail at a hotel, you'll have to go through security.
 Pack light, or don't even bring a purse or backpack at all!